The NC Center for Cybersecurity

 Doug DePeppe has practiced multidisciplinary cyberlaw since 2004 while serving in cyber operations offices in the US Government, in the US Military, and in private practice.
 He served on the White House 60-day Cyberspace Policy Review as part of the Lawyers Working Group in 2009.
 He holds a Master of Laws degree with a focus on national security law and cyberlaw from The George Washington University Law School, and a Juris Doctor degree from the University of Baltimore School of Law.
 He also serves as Board President of the Cyber Resilience Institute, and leads its Sports-ISAO Program Office; and in 2018, he was inducted into the Information Sharing Hall of Fame.

-Join us for the first Privacy l Contract Law l Cybersecurity CLE.
+Sign up for one of our Privacy l Contract Law l Cybersecurity CLE workshops.
 Hear about recent developments in the U.S. Data privacy law, data breach notification, the legal role in supply chain security, In-House issues in cybersecurity, criminal law in cyberspace and the special needs of small business, non-profit and government clients.
 Also, spend an hour discussing the ethical responsibilities of attorneys after a data breach.
 CLE CREDIT HOURS - NC STATE BOARD APPROVED!

 This series of events will help you prepare for the Certified Information Systems Security Professional (CISSP) Exam.
 The review group is ideal for people that are almost ready to take the CISSP exam and want an instructor led review group environment to ask pointed questions for challenging topics.
 Those brand new to the concept of CISSP should also consider attending the series to establish relationships with mentors and have access to local resources for assistance while learning the course material required for the CISSP exam.